-20. GRATUITOUS GIFTS
+20. Gratuitous Gifts

 Small tokens of appreciation are acceptable as long as they are not solicited.
-However, should a resident or family insist on showing their appreciation by way of gift or donation, the staff member concerned should request that they speak to the Director of Care.
+However, should a resident or family insists on showing their appreciation by way of gift or donation, the staff member concerned should request that they speak to the Director of Care.
 Under no circumstances is money or cheques to be accepted from residents or their relatives.
 The 'Suggestions, Comments or Complaints' form is available for residents or families to give a compliment for service received.

-21. CONFIDENTIALITY
+21. Confidentiality

-All staff are required to acknowledge the Confidentiality Agreement clause contained within the Standard Terms and Conditions upon commencement of employment at Garden City.
+All staff are required to sign a Confidentiality Agreement form upon commencement of employment at Rosalie Nursing Care Centre.
 Accordingly, there must be no discussion of a resident's personal or sensitive information outside the facility, in the corridors of the facility or in earshot of other residents or relatives.
 Resident's privacy and dignity must be respected at all times and staff are required to adhere to the home's privacy procedure (AAQ-P-12.0 Privacy and Confidentiality).
 Disciplinary action will follow if this procedure is not complied with.